UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 UAB Stats and Trends

-- In UAB's 10 games this season, it has six wins against the spread.

-- The Blazers have been underdogs by 4.5 points or more two times this season and covered the spread once.
+- The Blazers have covered the spread once this year when underdogs by 4.5 points or more (in two chances).

-- UAB's games this year have gone over the point total three times in nine opportunities (33.3%).

-- UAB is 6-1 against the spread and 7-1 overall in games when it puts up more than 19.0 points.
+- UAB is 6-1 against the spread and 7-1 overall when the team puts up more than 19.0 points.

 - The Blazers have turned the ball over 14 times, six fewer times than the Roadrunners have forced turnovers (20).